After about sixty vocal and instrumental works from instrumental soloist to full orchestra, Jean-Claude Wolff, contemporary composer,

-devoted to an opera, for which he received the support of the Foundation
+devoted himself to an opera, for which he received the support of the Foundation

 Beaumarchais (January 2005).
-He now plans to work on pieces mixing music and fine art and also works on sacred music.
+He now plans to work on pieces mixing music and fine art, and to also work on sacred music.

 He made his beginning in composition, in a traditional form and style,